Fatal Accident Claims Solicitors

 Loss of Future Financial Dependency

-With future loss of financial dependency all of these factors need to be given consideration alongside increases in salary, investments and pensions to map out, as accurately as possible, what the Deceased (and their partner) would have earned and provided for their family but for their death.
+With a future loss of financial dependency claim all of these factors need to be given consideration alongside increases in salary, investments and pensions to map out, as accurately as possible, what the Deceased (and their partner) would have earned and provided for their family but for their death.
 Our team of expert lawyers have extensive experience with these complicated calculations to make sure you receive the compensation you deserve as a result of someone’s death.